-The bill repeals a provision of current law that requires a defendant who seeks to subpoena records of or concerning the victim to serve the prosecutor, the victim, and the victim's attorney, if applicable, with a copy of the subpoena.
-The provision requires the prosecutor to ensure that the defendant is provided the information necessary to effect service.
+The act repeals law that required a defendant who sought to subpoena records of or concerning the victim to serve the prosecutor, the victim, and the victim's attorney, if applicable, with a copy of the subpoena.
+The provision required the prosecutor to ensure that the defendant was provided the information necessary to effect service.

-The bill also repeals current law that allows the court, pursuant to Criminal Rule 17, on a motion made promptly and at or before the time specified in the subpoena for compliance, to quash or modify the subpoena if compliance would be unreasonable or oppressive.
+The act also repeals law that allowed the court, pursuant to Criminal Rule 17, on a motion made promptly and at or before the time specified in the subpoena for compliance, to quash or modify the subpoena if compliance would be unreasonable or oppressive.

-The repealed provisions also provide a process for a victim to be subpoenaed by a defendant to testify at any pretrial hearing, if the defendant shows good cause at a hearing with the prosecutor and the victim, victim's representative, and victim's attorney, if applicable, as to why the court should issue the subpoena.
+The repealed provisions also provided a process for a victim to be subpoenaed by a defendant to testify at any pretrial hearing, if the defendant showed good cause at a hearing with the prosecutor and the victim, victim's representative, and victim's attorney, if applicable, as to why the court should issue the subpoena.29